 The 77 Steps leading to Christy Hall were added in 1910 after Richardson Hall was built.
 Students raised the money for the steps by singing throughout the community of Winfield.
 And they make an impressive sight when viewing them from College Street.
 The 77 steps were rebuilt in 2004.

 In recent years, students from the Class of 1998 made a startling discovery.
-The senior students on the team had decided to leave a rock etched with the words of the alma mater (college song) by the mound.
+The senior students on the team had decided to leave a rock etched with the words of the alma mater (college song - see lyrics below) by the mound.
 When they were working with the company doing the etching, they discovered that there are exactly 77 words in the alma mater.
 Coincidence?
 We may never know.

 A unique tradition among colleges is Southwestern's story of the "Jinx."
 When old Fairmount College (modern day Wichita State University) was defeated in a football game 41 to 3, a Southwestern student prepared a tombstone with the figure of a black cat at the top and the score underneath.